Chart Color Schemes

 Denman Prospect is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Denman Prospect has high cultural diversity, with 42.8% of its population born overseas and 46.1% speaking a language other than English at home.
-Christianity is the main religion, comprising 30.6%.
-Hinduism is notably overrepresented at 14.5%, compared to the Australian Capital Territory average of 4.8%.
+Denman Prospect has a high cultural diversity, with 42.8% of its population born overseas and 46.1% speaking a language other than English at home.
+Christianity is the predominant religion in Denman Prospect, comprising 30.6% of its population.
+However, Hinduism is significantly overrepresented, making up 14.5%, compared to the Australian Capital Territory average of 4.8%.

 Frequently Asked Questions - Diversity